GTRONICK/QBack/README.md

 ## C. Copying several files:

-  1. Open your file explorer and copy the file paths to the black text box, end each file path with comma "," , for example:
+  1. Open your file explorer and copy the file paths to the sources text area, end each file path with comma ","; for example:
-  You can also drag and drop the files into the sources text area.
-QBack will adapt the path adding the comma sign at the end.

   ### In Linux:

     /home/$USER/Downloads/Script.sh,